Get insider access

 Form Factor

 The ASUS ROG Zephyrus G14 looks fairly stylish.
 It has some gamer aesthetics, like the shape of the power button and speaker grills, but it doesn't go overboard with it, so you can still use it in a professional working environment without sticking out too much.
 It has a perforated lid that allows LED lights to shine through, which you can customize to show anything you want.
-This AniME Matrix feature is optional; you can get the laptop without it.
-There are vents on both sides of the laptop, the back, and the bottom.
+The AniME Matrix feature is optional; you can get the laptop without it.
+There are vents on both sides of the laptop and on the back and bottom.
 The screen lifts the back of the laptop when opened, giving you a slight keyboard incline and allowing for better airflow on the bottom.
 It's available in two colors: Moonlight White and Eclipse Gray.

 Design